Pinus kesiya: Taxonomy

+They are only minimally distinct, with var. langbianensis cited as having on average shorter needles 12–16 cm long as opposed to 12–20 cm in var. kesiya; not all authors consider them distinct, treating the species as monotypic.

 Uses

 The soft and light timber of Pinus kesiya can be used for a wide range of applications, including boxes, paper pulp, and temporary electric poles.
 It is intensely used for timber, both sourced in natural forests and plantations.

 The good-quality resin is not abundant and has not been much used except during the Spanish colonial period in the Philippines for the production of turpentine.